 #3 – Charitable Trust Fund

-When the grantor wants his wealth or part of it to be utilized for the greater social good, a charitable trust is formed.
-The asset pool that is contributed by the grantor is called the Corpus fund, that is generally maintained for eternity.
-And the income generated from the assets is used to fund charitable causes that the grantor wishes.
+When grantors want their wealth or a part of it to be utilized for a greater good, a charitable trust is formed.
+The asset pool that the grantor contributes often forms the part of the corpus fund, which is generally maintained for eternity.
+The income generated from the assets is used to fund charitable causes.

 #4 – Spend-thrift Trust

-Such a fund is formed when the grantor believes that her heir/(s) will not use the wealth they inherit from them responsibly and hence feel the need to appoint an independent entity (the Trustee) to ensure that the assets are only used for the purposes that the grantor would permit.
-These funds have clauses that do not permit the beneficiaries to use the income from the fund assets against any debt or collateral.
+Such a fund is formed when grantors believe that their heirs cannot responsibly handle their inheritance.
+Hence, they feel the need to appoint an independent entity (trustee) to ensure that the assets are used only for purposes that the grantor has permitted in the deed.
+These funds have clauses that do not permit the beneficiaries to use their inheritance as collateral.

 #5 – Generation-Skipping Trust

-As the name suggests, this is a tool to transfer your wealth/estate to your grandchildren/great-grandchildren directly rather than passing it onto them through your spouse or children.
-Such type of trust is generally designed to rid the spouse or children from high estate taxes, in cases where all of them already hold high-value estates.
+This is a tool to transfer your wealth to your grandchildren/great-grandchildren directly rather than passing it down through their parents.
+They generally save the spouse or children from high estate taxes when they are of high value.

-This has been a guide to what is Trust Fund and its meaning.
-Here we discuss the 3 parties involved in a Trust fund (Grantor, Beneficiary, and Trustee), how it works and top 5 types of Trusts.
+This has been a guide to what is Trust Fund is, and its meaning.
+Here we discuss the 3 parties involved in a Trust fund (Grantor, Beneficiary, and Trustee), how it works, and the top 5 types of Trusts.
 You may learn more about Corporate Finance from the following articles –